-Stop Weight Cycling and Yo-yo Diets: Weight & Health Series
+How to Stop Weight Cycling and Yo-yo Dieting

 What is “Yo-Yo-ing” or Weight Cycling?

-Diets are not designed to meet an individual's needs, and regardless of what each diet will try and tell you (or sell you), nutrition programs & professionals should NEVER take a one-size-fits-all approach.
-Unsustainable and unrealistic dieting behaviors, such as restriction of food and/or overexercising, contribute to weight cycling.
-Research reveals the prevalence of weight cycling, with ⅔ of those who diet gaining back initial weight loss, if not more (often double).
+Unsustainable and unrealistic dieting, such as restriction of food and overexercising, contribute to weight cycling and yo yo dieting.
+Research notes that up to 2/3 of those who diet will weight cycle, gaining back initial weight, if not more (often double).
 The real kicker is that weight cycling has more detrimental effects on health outcomes than maintaining a higher weight and rooting behaviors in self-care.
 We'll get to more of that a bit later.
 First, let's unpack how weight cycling happens.

 Why does Weight Cycling happen?